BananaAccounting/Germany/EÜRDossier/3_Guide for German users/Readme.md

 ### Further content: Vereine

-Besides what is published for Vereine in the Germany region section on Banana website, Banana presents a tutorial/ guide under https://www.banana.ch/de/node/9595.
-Further discussions to clarify if or what is required for Vereine.
+Besides what is published for Vereine in the Germany region section, Banana presents a tutorial/ guide under https://www.banana.ch/de/node/9595.
+In order to propose a content structure, we should have some further discussions to clarify if or what is required for Vereine